 A student desiring a change of grade should discuss the situation with the instructor.
 A change of grade must be justified.
 If the instructor agrees, the faculty member will file a Grade Change Authorization Form.
-If the instructor and student do not agree on a changed grade, or if the instructor cannot be located, the student should discuss the matter with the chairperson or director of the department offering the course.
-Appeals unresolved at this level may be referred to the academic deans.
-Appeals of grades or requests for other actions will not be considered after one calendar year from the end of the semester in which the course in question was taken.
+If the instructor

 Extended-X Option